 - See whether they have a better internal linking structure

 - Check for the images and other multimedia content

 - Check for the speed of the website

 - Check how properly they have optimized the meta title and description of the website.

-Step 4: Check for the Competitors Social Media Strategy
+Step 4: Do Social Media Competitor Analysis